guntisx/sat_solver/README.md

 # sat_solver

 Below is a Python program that serves as a universal SAT solver.
-It reads a SAT instance in the standard DIMACS CNF format, attempts to find a satisfying assignment using the DPLL (Davis-Putnam-Logemann-Loveland) algorithm, and outputs the result in a clear, tabular format similar to the one provided earlier.
+It reads a SAT instance in the standard DIMACS CNF format, attempts to find a satisfying assignment using the DPLL (Davis-Putnam-Logemann-Loveland) algorithm, and outputs the result in a clear, tabular format.

 ### Overview